wiggocd/nmp/README.md

 _______

-The aim of this project is to create an audio playback program targeted for local files with a native appearance.
+The aim of this project is to create an audio playback program targeted for local files with a relatively nice appearance :)